AlvaroFranco/AFSoundManager/README.md

 	[[AFSoundManager sharedManager]moveToSection:0.345680]; //That will move the audio to the 34.568% of its total progress

+You can also change the speed rate of the playing.

+   [[AFSoundManager sharedManager]changeSpeedToRate:2.0];

+The normal rate would be 1.0, while the half-speed playback would be 0.5 and the double speed playback 2.0

 In order to change the volume, call ```-changeVolumeToValue:``` by passing a decimal number between 0.000000 (mute) and 1.000000 (maximum volume).
 Example:

 	[[AFSoundManager sharedManager]changeVolumeToValue:0.750000]; //This will put the volume at 75%